-Do the past year’s strong investment returns mean pension funds are on track to becoming resilient?
+Do the this year’s poor investment returns mean pension funds are falling apart?

 What were the positive trends for public pensions over the past decade?

 State and local retirement systems are have improved their funded status on average over the past decade, even if the change is small.
 In 2013, the average funded ratio was around 70%, and in 2019 (before the pandemic), the average was just under 73%.
 We estimate that even with negative investment returns that the average funded ratio for state and local governments will only decline to 77.9% — which reflects steady, if modest improvement.

 State and local governments also paid 99% of their required contributions in 2021, higher than any year since 2001 and a marked improvement from the lower levels of payment following the Great Recession.